-While Loop systems can be tricky to setup, once in place they can be largely left to run themselves.
-Equipment (such as amplifiers) usually come with long warranty periods (often 5 years) for peace of mind.
+While Loop systems can be tricky to set up, once in place, they can be largely left to run themselves.
+Equipment (such as amplifiers) usually comes with long warranty periods (often 5 years) for peace of mind.

 Which Loop Amplifier

-Generally a Loop System requirement is dictated by the size of the area that has to be covered – for example a Signet PRO5/SD loop amplifier will, in basic terms, be capable of covering an area up to 200m2.
-However the actual loop field strength must be maintained equally in all areas so sometimes a 'figure-eight' or ‘comb pattern’ cable layout is needed which may require more cable and so the loop amplifier will correspondingly need to be more powerful.
+Generally, a Loop System requirement is dictated by the size of the area that has to be covered – for example, a Signet PRO5/SD loop amplifier will, in basic terms, be capable of covering an area up to 200m2.
+However, the actual loop field strength must be maintained equally in all areas, so sometimes a 'figure-eight' or ‘comb pattern’ cable layout is needed, which may require more cable, and so the loop amplifier will correspondingly need to be more powerful.
+Similarly, a retro-fitted perimeter loop in a church will often need to go around doors and in and out of alcoves, etc. This will affect the overall cable length and consequently the field strength and the correct loop amplifier required.

 Loop Listener

-One of the benefits of an installed Loop System over alternative systems is that they allow a hearing aid user to remain relatively anonymous; simply switching to the ‘T” position is all that’s required.
-Other systems can often require the user to wear extra ‘receiving’ equipment that can be rather conspicuous.
+One of the key benefits of a Loop System, particularly over alternative systems, is that it allows a hearing aid user to remain relatively anonymous; simply switching to the ‘T” position is all that’s required.
+Other systems can often require the user or presenter to wear extra equipment that can be rather conspicuous.

 PROs & CONs